History of Turkmenistan

-Historical sources say that the life on the territory of Turkmenistan appeared during the early paleolith.
+The ancient sources say that Turkmenistan history appeared during the early paleolith.
 The numerous stone tools found there are related to that period.
 The remnants of the settlements of hunters and fishers are related to neolith: the most known of them are Dzhebel grottos in the eastern Caspian Sea coast.

 The southern Turkmenistan is the place of the earliest agriculture and cattle husbandry in Central Asia.
 Dzheitun village found near Ashgabat is the most ancient agricultural settlement (6,000 BC).

 … Ancient civilizations developed and prospered on the territory of modern Turkmenistan.
 In 1,000 BC the states of Margiana, Parthia, Midia existed there.
 They were conquered by Persians in the 6th century BC and were a part of Persian Empire (Akhmenid Dynasty) which was in turn conquered by Alexander the Great in the 4th century BC.
 After Alexander's empire collapse the territories were possessed by his heirs - Selevkid Dunasty.

 … In the 7th -8th centuries the territory of Turkmenistan was taken by Arabs who introduced Islam.
 In the 9th - 10th centuries Turkmen lands was a part of Takhirid, Samanid states, in the 11th - 13th centuries it was a part of Seljuk empire.
 In the 13th century the country was conquered by Mongolian armies led by Genghis Khan who annexed the territory of Turkmenistan to his great empire.

 The Great Silk Way which was in a way a symbol of cultural integration of the West and Orient used to cross the territory of modern Turkmenistan.
 A trading caravan started in Siani then followed across the entire Central Asia and India up to shores of the Black and Mediterranean Seas.